 Since, this is a permanent procedure, it pays to do your homework.

 What is the Recovery Like and How Long Does it Take to Recover?

-Swelling and occasional bruising are the basic characteristics of the healing phase of fat transfer.
+Swelling and occasional bruising are the basic characteristics of the healing phase.
 The swelling is the worse on days 2-4 and then it begins to settle thereafter.
 After day 5, the rate of swelling resolution speeds up.
 In some cases, patients are good enough to go out without minimal post operative swelling by 1 week.
 However, the majority of patients need a bit more time.
 Typically between 1-2 weeks the majority of the swelling and potential bruising has resolved.
 Things do continue to evolve in a positive way over a 4-6 week period.
 Typically by 6-8 weeks, things are stable.
 Most patients will take 4-5 days off work to recover.
 Although, depending on the job, others feel comfortable returning before this period.

 Just wanted to put pen to paper and say a thousand ‘Thank you’s’ for the most wonderful, natural appearance you produced by your very skillful face lift.
 To say I am delighted would be an understatement.